RamaLingeswaraRao950/Quiz-App/README.md

-**Quizzie** is a web application that allows users to create, share, and take quizzes.
-It provides two types of quizzes: Q&A type and poll type.
+**Quiz App** is a web application that allows users to create, share, and take quizzes.
+It provides two types of quizes: Q&A type and poll type.
 This project is built using ReactJS for the frontend and Node.js, Express, and MongoDB for the backend.

 ## Features